 Social Media Accounts

 Selling on eBay is fast and easy to set up.
 Selling a few at a time with free listings or step up to the next level and pay per listing.
-Lots of competition and getting seen sometimes difficult, people selling work at cost or below.
-Recently I have watched Sierra wood pen or similar ballpoint pens selling between £10 and 15 pounds with the commision to come off.
+Competition and getting seen sometimes hard, with folks selling work at cost or below.
+Recently I have watched a Sierra pen or similar ballpoints go for between £10 and 15 pounds with the commission to come off.

 You should always carry a couple of pens with you in the day for off chance use.
-Never knowing who you’re going to meet, you can’t sell a pen if it’s not with you.
+Never knowing who you will meet, you can’t sell a writing pen if it’s not with you.
 In the office and at your desk the perfect place for people to see them and try them out.
-The office was actually the place where I got my first fountain pen sales and the word soon spreads.
-Once the word starts to spread you can point people to your Facebook page or people can start to search for you.

-Once you start looking for local events they spring up all over the place, church and school events, craft fairs around holiday dates.
-These events cost between £10 – 30 for a 6″ table normally provided.
-More events can be found on stallfinder.com or you can pay for your own listing so people find you for invites.
-Take good quality photos of the wooden pens for sale at these events and post to your facebook page.
-This can help with advertising traffic on the day and for letting other organises see for future events and selling.
-With an active social media page, people can see a bonafide business, this also helps with further invitations to events.
+Take good photos of the pens at these venues and post them to your marketing page.
+This can help with advertising traffic on the day and for letting other organises see for future exhibitions.
+With an active page, people can see a bonafide enterprise, this also helps with further invitations.

-Bigger events can cost between a couple of hundred up to a couple of thousand depending on the venue and who’s running it.
-High-quality events by living crafts have a massive footfall especially Christmas time at Blenheim Palace.
+Bigger places can charge between two hundred up to a couple of thousand depending on the venue and who’s running it.
+A premier event by living crafts has a massive footfall, especially Xmas at Blenheim Palace.
 Unlike any other event where people can wander where they like, visitors follow a zig-zag path with one entrance to the next exit.
-Another big event at the N.E.C again for Christmas has thousands going through the doors.
+Another big event at the N.E.C again for Christmas has thousands going through.

-Other locations to try you could approach local garden centres or if you’re near the coast lots of smaller gift shops.
-If you think I have missed anything about selling pens in the pen market please leave comments below.
+Other locations to try you could approach your local garden centres or if you’re near the coast lots of smaller gift shops.
+If you think I have missed anything about the open market, please leave a comment below.

-You can follow me on Facebook, Instagram or any of the other big social networks.
-Alternatively, you can sign up to the newsletter, we don’t sell on details or spam you, just one a month.
+You can follow me on Twitter, Instagram or any of the other big networks.
+Alternatively, you can sign up for the newsletter, we don’t give away info or spam you, just once a month.